noi-techpark/w2panalytics/README.md

 ## How does the MAP work?

-On the left sidebar of the map we have differents stations which capture all the required data with  Ajax call to the Web2py Server.
-The Web2py Server returns the data in GeoJson format and retrieves these through the Integreen API:
+On the left sidebar of the map we have differents link-stations that active the Javascript code in the map.html file.
+When the Javascript code is called, all stations associated with a tipology is recovered through Ajax call to the Web2py Server and reports in the map under makers.
+The date associated with a station is showing to the user through a popup that allows to switch to the graphic tab for seeing the data in a statistic graph.
+The Web2py Application retrieves the data through the Integreen API:

 For example